You Asked For It!

 Isn’t that a great picture?
 This was a Christmas present from my Mom, it’s a Pampered Chef Bamboo Utensil Caddy for your kitchen.
 Who needs it in the kitchen?
 The studio – yep, that’s exactly where it goes.
 There are tons of little daily tools in here, but today I’m going to discuss my favorite polymer clay tools that I use on a daily or very regular basis.

 I don’t do much conditioning of my clay by hand, I do 90% of my clay conditioning through my pasta machine.
 I have an Atlas 150 and it is the BEST pasta machine that I have ever had!
 I use my pasta machine for conditioning, blending, and so much more.
 This is definitely a must have (in my opinion) if you are going to be doing a lot of claying.
 However, it is NOT a requirement if you are a sculptor (like me) as most of our creations do not need a pasta machine.
-However, if you are a jewelry artist, this past machine will become your very best friend!

 The first time I told my husband that I call these my “dotters” he thought I said “daughters.”
 Alas, this is where the written word proves more powerful.
 I use these embossing tools for everything!
 I use them to smooth clay seams, add detail, and even to pick up clay from my work surface and put it on my piece.
 The set you see at right is a variegated size set.
 I have 3 different sized “dotters” that I use for different projects.
 I literally could NOT get through a day in my studio without reaching for my polymer clay embossing tools.
 If you have never tried these, it would be a great help to you!
 I promise.